UW - Teamsters Local Union No. 117 Contract

 A grievance, within the meaning of this Agreement, shall be defined as any alleged misapplication or misinterpretation of the terms of this Agreement.

-The content of performance evaluations, letters of counsel, and verbal reprimands shall not be grievable.
-Employees may submit rebuttals to performance evaluations, letters of counsel, and verbal reprimand, which will be attached to the applicable document(s).
-Records of verbal reprimands and letters of counsel will be maintained in an employee's supervisory file only and purged in accordance with Section 8.2 of the CBA.
+The content of performance evaluations, letters of counsel, and verbal reprimands shall not be subject to the grievance procedure.
+Employees may submit rebuttals to performance evaluations, letters of counsel, and verbal reprimands, which will be attached to the applicable document(s).
+Records of verbal reprimands and letters of counsel will be maintained in an employee's supervisory file only and purged in accordance with Section 8.2 (4) of the CBA.